-This April, as part of the College’s sesquicentennial celebration, the Alumni Council has initiated a Collection of Service program as an opportunity to highlight the service that countless alumni provide to their local communities around the world.
+As part of Swarthmore College’s sesquicentennial celebration in 2014, the Alumni Council initiated a Collection of Service program as an opportunity to highlight the service that countless alumni provide to their local communities around the world.
 The Collection of Service is a recognition, a celebration, and also an opportunity to bring alumni together for volunteer work that promotes the common good.
-There are 9 cities taking part in this first year for our Collection of Service (listed below, arranged by date)—Denver, Philadelphia, Atlanta, Houston, Tucson, Oakland, Boston, North Carolina Triangle, and San Francisco.
+In this year’s 3rd annual Collection of Service, seven cities have organized service events (full details below)—Boston, Daly City, North Carolina, Philadelphia, San Francisco, Tucson, and Washington DC.

-To register, please click on the link below the name of the city and then fill out the Google Form provided.
+To register, please click on the registration link below the name of the city and fill out the Google Form provided or contact the individual organizers—word will go to the organizers in either case.
 Please contact the Alumni Office at firstname.lastname@example.org with any questions or if you would like to organize an event that will make a positive impact in your community—either for next year's Collection or for anytime between now and then.

 In addition, if you already provide ongoing volunteer service to your community, please share your information with the Alumni Office so that your story might serve as inspiration to others.

 When: Sunday, May 1st from 11 a.m. – 1:30 p.m.

 As our contribution to this year's 3rd Annual Alumni Collection of Service events this spring, we'll be volunteering at More Than Words bookstore in Boston.
 More Than Words empowers youth to take charge of their lives by taking charge of a business.
 They challenge local youth with two jobs: the Business Job and the You Job, then provide two years of follow-up through our Graduate Program.

 On Saturday, May 1 we'll be helping More Than words at their bookstore warehouse in Boston with various tasks that support their business model.

 What: Native plant restoration of San Bruno Mountain